 The activities and outputs for this process are the same in ITAM and SCM, but the inputs are very different.

-Financial guidelines and constraints is not listed as an input.
-ITAM doesn"t cover making purchase decisions; just on managing the assets that have been purchased.
+Financial guidelines and constraints is deliberately not listed as an input.
+ITAM doesn’t cover making purchase decisions; just on providing information to assist decision-making and on managing the assets that have been purchased.

 • Organisational architectures.